 I have been a yoga student in my adopted home of Sheffield for over 25 years.
 This includes: Iyengar yoga at the yoga studio in Walkley; Asthanga classes with Pete Gill; and Bikram classes at the Hot Yoga Centre.
 But before completing teacher training I mainly attended classes with Chris and Hannah Penn at Sheffield Yoga School. .I still continue to attend workshops and retreats run by Sheffield Yoga school.

-I have practised yoga all over the world.
-If I can find a class on my travels, I will attend; if not, I will always find a place to practise on my own.
+I have taken yoga classes all over the world.
+If I can find a class on my travels, I will attend; if not, I will always find a place to practise on my own; hotel room, beach, field, you only need yourself!
 I have taken a Kundalini class in an ashram in San Francisco, Hatha Yoga on the Costa Del Sol, taught Yoga to fellow holiday makers in Greece.
 I have also spent a week on a yoga and meditation retreat in Majorca.
 Back home, I have attended weekend retreats in the Peak District, Lake District and at Wortley Hall in Yorkshire.

 Becoming a yoga teacher